What is Sentiment Analysis: Definition, Key Types and Algorithms

 Let’s go back to the beginning of the section and take a closer look at how helps with understanding the market and understanding of the product:

-- As one of the key performance indicators - the right kind of perception is strategically vital for further evolution of the product.
+- As one of the key performance indicators – the right kind of perception is strategically vital for the further evolution of the product.
 Often, sentiment tracking is a decisive factor in choosing the direction of the marketing efforts and business development, and it is crucial to know for sure what the score is.
 Sentiment analysis marketing gives you an opportunity to pinpoint the strong and weak points of the product from the consumer’s point of view.

 - In the case of market research, the role of sentiment analysis is less integral but influential nonetheless.
-It gives another perspective, adds additional colors to the picture of the market and lets you look at the situation from the ground level.
+It gives another perspective, adds additional colors to the picture of the market, and lets you look at the situation from the ground level.
 And this lets you find one or two untapped leeways that will help to find a niche and establish the product on the market.

 While on the initials stages these activities are relatively easy to handle with basic solutions – at some point, it starts to make sense to use more elaborate tools and extract more sophisticated insights.